dapr/quickstarts/middleware-clientcredentials/README.md

 ## Step 4 - Deploy the application
 Next, you'll deploy the application.
 This example has no public ingress endpoint due to the confidentiallity of the returned data by the service.

 > **NOTE:** In general this middleware component should be used to inject external service authentication tokens to your services, in order to use/pass them to the called external services.
 It is not meant for public endpoint authentication.
-Please see sample [7.middleware](../7.middleware/README.md) for intractive public endpoint authentication flow.
+Please see quickstart [middleware](../middleware/README.md) for intractive public endpoint authentication flow.

 1. Deploy the application:
 ```bash